kittisaker/LightUpTheNewWorld-Arrays/README.md

-# LightUpTheNewWorld : Chapter 1 Basic A
+# LightUpTheNewWorld : Chapter 1 Basic Array

 ## How to run